 If bread flour and cake flour are mixed at a 50-50 rate, the resulting flour will achieve the same thing that commercially made all-purpose flour gives without all the extras they throw in.

-a protein which forms an elastic network that helps contain the gases that make doughs and batters rise as they bake.
-Read more about gluten in my post on Gluten & the gluten-free diet… what’s up? and Gluten-Free Baking & Baked Goods.
+A protein which forms an elastic network that helps contain the gases that make doughs and batters rise as they bake.
+Read more about gluten in my post on Gluten-Free Baking & Baked Goods.

 How to measure flour: